Francke Foundations: 20th century

-Because of the good reputation and its revenues, the Francke Foundations were growing and a new building for Lateinische Hauptschule (Latina) was built.
+Because of its good reputation and its revenues, the Francke Foundations were growing and a new building for Lateinische Hauptschule (Latina) was built.
 In 1911 more than 3,000 students attended the various schools.
-During the time of National socialism, Francke Foundations remained as a Christian formed school city.
-During World War II air raid in March 1945, some Francke Foundation buildings, including the Francke residence and the Latina, were either damaged and destroyed.
+During the time of National socialism, Francke Foundations remained a Christian formed school city.
+During a World War II air raid in March 1945, some Francke Foundation buildings, including the Francke residence and the Latina, were either damaged or destroyed.

 In 1946, during the Soviet occupation of East Germany the presidium of the province of Saxony abolished the Francke Foundations and turned over all its assets and buildings to the Martin Luther University Halle-Wittenberg.

 In the 1970s, the northerly Orphanage wall had been demolished to build an elevated road (Hochstraße) to connect Halle with Halle-Neustadt.
 This elevated road separates the Orphanage Pharmacy from other parts of the Foundations.
 On the ground of the Foundations, several high rises were built.

 After German Reunification in 1990, the Francke Foundations were re-established in September 1991.
 With assistance of the federal state of Saxony-Anhalt and private donations, the Francke Foundations building were renovated.

 Current situation and activities

-Today the Francke Foundations buildingsare almost completely restored and the ensemble has been revived as cultural and scientific, social and educational institution.
+Today the Francke Foundations buildings are almost completely restored and the ensemble has been revived as cultural and scientific, social and educational institution.